haashemi/cv/README.md

 **Key Accomplishments**

-- Measured latency and error rate using OpenTelemetry, which improved the service's performance and reliability.
+- Detected and fixed bottlenecks by measuring latency and error rate using OpenTelemetry.
+Resulted in improving service performance and reliability.
 - Automated order process for Fortnite (game) gifting products by implementing a microservice to manage the in-game process.

 ### LlamaNite - Back-end developer